 As ongoing protests ebb and flow in Hong Kong, supporters on the mainland are being detained by the dozens.
 Human rights activists say that between 50 and 100 people have been detained and while some have been released, others have not.
 Family members of those detained have now issued a public statement, circulating on social media, calling for their release.
 Read on.

-Photo of the Day: Chinese Hard Candies by See-ming Lee (taken in Beijing)
+Photo of the Day: Defense by Huiying Wang (taken in Hong Kong)

 With the PM2.5 spiking up above 400 (groan), it looks like the brief but beautiful autumn weather might be over in Beijing.
 Residents strapped on their masks and dusted-off their air purifiers this week, as a thick, yellow blanket of smog descended on the city.
 And this is only the beginning: winter is the worst time for Beijing air quality.

 Breathing Beijing’s filthy air is enough to send any scientist to the drawing-board, and with the government’s willingness to fund, several inventors have come up with pretty wacky projects to tackle the problem.
 Here are some of the strangest ideas on offer:

 PM2.5 readings in Hebei province have reached 500 micrograms per cubic meter in the northern province of Hebei, and have been hovering above 300 in nearby Beijing.
 More at China Digital Times.

 Scholar Guo Yushan, who played an instrumental role in helping Chen Guangcheng escape his house arrest in 2012, has been detained.
 The reason for his detention has been unclear, though he was earlier targeted when his Transition Institute was closed down, likely due to his association with rights lawyer Xu Zhiyong and the New Citizens Movement.
 Recently, however, Guo had been keeping a low profile, according to his friends and associates.
 Read on.